 Most Common App colleges either require or allow for you to have a number of recommendations submitted on your behalf.

-Once you have agreed to the FERPA waiver, you will be prompted to enter information on your school counselor as well as any teachers or “others” who have agreed to write recommendations.
+Once you have agreed to the FERPA waiver, you’ll be prompted to enter information on your school counselor as well as any teachers or “others” who have agreed to write recommendations.

 You will then be provided with personalized offline forms you can download and hand to your counselor and/or recommenders (don’t forget stamped, addressed envelopes to go along with).